 Universal Studios Hollywood reopened (only to California residents) on April 16.

-Disneyland is set to reopen at 15% capacity on April 30.
+Disneyland reopened at 25% capacity on April 30.
 Rides such as Star Wars: Rise of the Resistance, the Incredicoaster and Peter Pan’s Flight will all reopen, while Fantasyland – Snow White’s Enchanted Wish will launch for the first time.